Borobodur, Java, Indonesia

-Amanjiwo, within a natural amphitheater, has the most impressive entrance imaginable
+Amanjiwo, within a natural amphitheatre, has the most impressive entrance imaginable

-Call us on (858) 523-9000 to start planning your vacation to Amanjiwo or take a look at our itineraries to Java
+Call us on to start planning your holiday to Amanjiwo or take a look at our itineraries to Java

 Amanjiwo's main building is framed by 36 suites set in two graceful crescents.
 The opulent suites feature terrazzo flooring, high ceilings, domed roofs and doors onto a pretty garden terrace with thatch roof bale for outdoor relaxation and dining.
 Interiors include decadent raised four poster beds, coconut and rattan furniture and stunning stately bathrooms with an outdoor bath in a walled garden.
 Request a pool suite if you want your own private swimming pool to complete the opulence.